Fish579/intro-component-with-signup-form-master/README.md

         </pre>
 <h2 id="license" class="text-2xl font-semibold mt-8 mb-4">License</h2>
         <p class="mb-6">
-            This project is licensed under the MIT License.
+            This project is licensed under the FT License.
 Feel free to use, modify, and distribute it as you like.
         </p>